sauterb/sauter-portfolio-site/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/bailey-s-b648401a6/

-# Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
-# and uncomment the lines below.
-# - icon: cv
-#  icon_pack: ai
-#   link: uploads/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-# email: ""

-# Highlight the author in author lists? (true/false)
-highlight_name: true
----

 I'm currently a senior at Oregon State University.
 My professional interests include renewable energy, algorithms, and pretty much anything where hardware intersects software.
 I currently am serving as the head TA for the Fundamentals of Electricity Courses and working as a research assistant in the OSU Energy Systems Lab.
 I'm currently looking for both full-time and internship opportunities.

 {{< icon name="download" pack="fas" >}} Download my software-focused {{< staticref "uploads/Bailey_Sauter_Resume_CS_Oct2021.pdf" "newtab" >}}resumé{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my EE-focused {{< staticref "uploads/Bailey_Sauter_Resume_ECE_Oct2021.pdf" "newtab" >}}resumé{{< /staticref >}}.

 Outside of engineering, I can be found running, biking or hiking through nature with friends and family.
 Check out my Strava stats below.